apify/apify-docs/docs/tutorials/building_public_actors.md

 Documentation is vital (your actor's README).
 It should be clear, detailed, and readable.
 Think of the users, who might not be developers, so use simple, easy-to-understand language and avoid technical jargon.

 Ensure periodic testing.
-You can either do yourself or [set up automatic tests]({{@link actors/development/testing_and_maintenance.md}}) / [monitoring](https://apify.com/apify/monitoring).
+You can either do it yourself or [set up automatic tests]({{@link actors/development/testing_and_maintenance.md}}) / [monitoring](https://apify.com/apify/monitoring).
 Try to prevent your users from coming to you with the issues.

 ## Inspiration